kgateway-dev/kgateway/docs/content/guides/traffic_management/request_processing/transformations/debug_logging/_index.md

 * For all staged transformations in your cluster, by setting `gloo.logTransformationRequestResponseInfo` in the global Settings object.
 ## Cleanup

-Cleanup the resources created in this tutorial:
+Clean up the resources created in this tutorial:

 ```shell
 kubectl delete virtualservice -n gloo-system test-debug-logs